Welcome to

 Why Pathfinder

-Pathfinder is a comprehensive Student Learning Profile completed annually and shared with parents.
+Pathfinder is a comprehensive Student Learning Profile completed annually and shared with the homeroom teacher and parents.
 Pathfinder is an important part of the WAY Game.
-Students learn how we are all unique, worthy of respect.
+Students learn that we are all unique and worthy of respect.

-Pathfinder was created for teachers to get to know their students.
-It is important for parents to get to know their kids, but most importantly, it is important for students to know themselves.
-Pathfinder is a tool to introduce lifelong learning skills.
-Just as a doctor diagnoses a patient, so too must teachers if they are to customize instructions to help facilitate the learning process.
+Pathfinder was created to help teachers get to know their students.
+It is important for parents to get to know their kids, but most importantly, for students to know themselves.
+Pathfinder is a tool for introducing lifelong learning skills and the factors that influence learning.
+Just as a doctor diagnoses a patient, so too must teachers, if they are to customize instruction to facilitate the learning process.
+Turn classmates into teammates.

 Pathfinder and the WAY Game